Bird Calls and Sounds

 It truly is amazing to wake up in the morning to the sound of birds twittering and chirping in the fresh dawn air.
 Bird calls are a language of their own and are carefully uttered to convey important messages.
 Bird sounds are a great form of communication as they can be heard even when the “speaker” is not seen or is a far way off.

 Bird sounds are separated into songs and calls.
 Bird calls are simple notes produced by males and females throughout the year.
-The sound of bird song is more elaborate and musical, telling other birds: “This is my territory.”
+The sound of bird song is more elaborate and musical, telling other birds: “This is my territory”.
 Different bird calls are sounded for different purposes.
 Contact calls keep birds in a flock aware of each others whereabouts.
 However in large colonies it is important to also have breeding calls which are recognized by mates, parents and young.
-Alarm calls attract other birds to assist in attacking predators and stop their silent approach.
+Alarm calls attract other birds to assist in attacking predators and stopping their silent approach.

 A fascinating bird sound is that of the lyretailed honeyguide of Central Africa.
 This bird will fly above the tree tops whilst singing; it then spirals down from these great heights.
 Whilst spiraling its tail vibrates and the wind blowing through its spiky feathers sounds like a loud drum.
 This sound can be heard over a great distance.